 Reducing Waste Sent to Landfills

-Supporting parks in reducing waste sent to landfills by enhancing infrastructure, education, and environmental stewardship.
+Reducing waste by enhancing infrastructure, education, and environmental stewardship.

-With over 300 million annual visitors, there is increasing strain on park resources – particularly waste infrastructure.
-In one year, the National Park Service manages nearly 80 million pounds of waste across the system of over 400 sites.
-To combat this, NPF provides solutions by working with the NPS to fund waste diversion projects like recycling and composting to help support the NPS goal of diverting 50% of waste from landfills annually.
+With over 300 million annual visitors, there is increasing strain on park resources — particularly waste infrastructure.
+In one year, the National Park Service (NPS) manages nearly 80 million pounds of waste across the more than 400 park sites.
+To combat this, the National Park Foundation (NPF) supports solutions to fund waste diversion projects like recycling and composting to help support NPS' goal of diverting 75% of waste from landfills annually.

 We do this by funding projects such as:

 - bin labeling, placement, and accessibility

 A multi-year waste reduction initiative funded by NPF and our partners, including Subaru of America, Inc., at three national parks – Yosemite, Grand Teton, and Denali – led to new recycling and composting infrastructure, dedicated staff for educational outreach, and marketing and labeling efforts to decrease contamination in recycling bins.
 Since its 2015 launch, there has been a 32% reduction in waste sent to landfills, keeping 18 million pounds of waste out of landfills while increasing recycling best practices among visitors.